Skip to main content

 The Role of Third Party Vendors

-The complexity arises because most are not run by your employer directly, but by specialized third-party companies.
+The complexity arises because most wellness programs are not run by your employer directly, but by specialized third-party companies.
 These vendors are the custodians of your data.
 While they are bound by the privacy policies you agree to, these policies can sometimes contain broad language about data use.

 It is within these agreements that the nuances of data privacy lie.
 The concern is less about a direct transfer from an old vendor to a new one and more about how your data might be used or de-identified and aggregated by these large data-handling companies.
-The old program remains with that vendor, subject to the terms you agreed to.
+The data from your old program remains with that vendor, subject to the terms you agreed to.
 It does not automatically port to a new system.

 Intermediate

-The core legislation, particularly HIPAA, establishes a protective sphere around your health information, treating it as confidential communication between you and the entity providing the health service, which in this case is the vendor.
+The core legislation, particularly HIPAA, establishes a protective sphere around your health information, treating it as confidential communication between you and the entity providing the health service, which in this case is the wellness program vendor.
 When you leave an employer, your relationship with their specific wellness program and its vendor is terminated.

 A new employment relationship initiates a completely separate and new engagement with a different wellness program, which must start its data collection process from a baseline of zero.